AI Agent Index

 Limitations

-• 1 G2 review at 4.5 as of June 2026 provides minimal independent review trail despite $361M in funding, meaning procurement teams must rely on investor backing and case studies rather than peer reviews; Tavily (G2 claimed, 2M+ developers, 27K+ GitHub stars via GPT Researcher) has a more established evidence profile.
+• A thin independent review trail: just 1 G2 review at 4.5 as of mid-2026 despite $361M in funding, so procurement teams must rely on investor backing and case studies rather than peer reviews.
+Tavily (G2 claimed, 2M+ developers, 27K+ GitHub stars via GPT Researcher) has a more established evidence profile.

-• Usage-based pricing creates cost uncertainty for production agents with variable query volumes: Search at $7/1K and Deep Search at $12 to $15/1K can generate unpredictable monthly costs, while flat-rate alternatives such as Perplexity Pro ($20/month) offer more predictable budgeting.
+• Usage-based pricing creates cost uncertainty for production agents with variable query volumes: Search at $7/1K and Deep Search at $12 to $15/1K can generate unpredictable monthly costs, while flat-rate alternatives such as Perplexity ($17/mo billed annually) offer more predictable budgeting.

 • Smaller confirmed developer base than primary competitor Tavily: 400K+ developers versus 2M+ creates a narrower ecosystem and less publicly documented production deployment history, though independence from acquisition (versus the Nebius acquisition of Tavily) may advantage teams avoiding platform lock-in.